 What do you your audience to do, consider or remember after you’re finished?

-Consider how you might start with that objective (after your introduction of course), as well as use it to end your presentation.
+Consider how you might start with that objective (after your introduction of course), as well as use it to close your presentation.

 2. Use your voice effectively.

-Protect your voice box from foods and drinks which prevent it from working properly.
+Protect your voice box from poor foods and drinks which prevent it from working properly.
 Avoid:

 - Too hot or too cold beverages (neither helps your throat stay relaxed)

-Depending upon the size of the room, you may need a microphone.
+You may need a microphone if you find it difficult to project your voice to the farthest point from where you will speak.
 If possible, ask the organiser to let you try it beforehand so it’s not a surprise when you start to speak.

 3. Own the stage.